-Using the structures described above, Iowa employs its own model of professional development, established from evidence based practices of professional learning.
-The Iowa Professional Development Model (IPDM) is an integrated cycle of planning, ongoing implementation and evaluation.
+Using the structures described above, lowa employs its own model of professional development, established from evidence based practices of professional learning.
+The lowa Professional Development Model (IPDM) is an integrated cycle of planning, ongoing implementation and evaluation.
 It emphasizes ongoing support and feedback for the learning and application of new skills.
 Iowa Administrative Code requires each district's professional development plans to meet the following standards:

-- 1. Align with the lowa teaching standards and criteria; - 2.
-Deliver research-based instructional strategies aligned with the student achievement goals established by the district; - 3.
-Deliver professional development training and learning opportunities that are targeted at improvement of instruction and designed with the following components: - a.
-Student achievement data and analysis, comparisons of sub-group data which includes students with disabilities; - b.
+1. Align with the lowa teaching standards and criteria;

+2. Deliver research-based instructional strategies aligned with the student achievement goals established by the district;

+3. Deliver professional development training and learning opportunities that are targeted at improvement of instruction and designed with the following components:

+a.
+Student achievement data and analysis, comparisons of sub-group data which includes students with disabilities;

+- b.
 Theory about learning and instruction; - c.
 Classroom demonstration and practice; - d.
 Classroom observation and self-reflection; - e.
 Teacher collaboration and study of teacher implementation; and - f.
-Integration of instructional technology, if applicable; - 4.
-Include an evaluation component of professional development that measures improvement in instructional practice and its impact on student learning; and - 5.
-Support the professional development needs of district certified staff responsible for instruction.
+Integration of instructional technology, if applicable;

+4. Include an evaluation component of professional development that measures improvement in instructional practice and its impact on student learning; and

+5. Support the professional development needs of district certified staff responsible for instruction.

+The State has also established a Professional Learning Governance Council (PLGC) which identifies and prioritizes statewide needs for professional learning.
+PLGC members include two representatives of local special education directors, two representatives of AEA directors of special education and two representatives of the SEA.